- This is not intended to be a comprehensive listing of all second-hand stores in Victoria - just the ones I shop at regularly.

 House of Savoy (link) - Oak Bay Avenue, near the White Heather Tea Room

 A cozy, high-end consignment store packed with goodies dropped off by rich Oak Bay dowagers (and their husbands - they have a small menswear section).
 You could find a Dior fur coat here, a wedding dress or a pair of leather pants.
 A good jewelry case, and a large shoe selection.
 They have a half price rack (where I usually shop).
+Two small curtained "rooms" with not enough hooks.
 I only visit here once or twice a year.

 Resale - The seller gets cash immediately (less) or a store credit (more) for the things the store wants.
 I usually call this thrift when I shop because the prices are pretty close to thrift store or cheaper.